ckeditor/ckeditor4-docs/docs/guide/dev/inline/README.md

 ## Inline Editing Demo

-See the [working "Inline Editor" sample](https://sdk.ckeditor.com/samples/inline.html) that showcases a few usage scenarios for inline editing.
+See the {@linksdk inline working "Inline Editor" sample} that showcases a few usage scenarios for inline editing.

 ## Further Reading